HanWenfang/ATing--/README.md

 =======

 ATing-- is a cool C++ development framework.
-ATing-- is an implementation for your ordinary C++ development with a shell and an editor.Now it has three modules: a modularized Build System, a code generator and a unit test framework[will coming soon].
+ATing-- is an implementation for your ordinary C++ development with a shell and an editor.Now it has three modules: a modularized Build System, a code generator and a unit test framework[coming soon].

 Goals & features: